Jean Segura Player Props: Marlins vs. Tigers

-Jean Segura -- 1-for-4 with an RBI in his most recent game -- will be in action for the Miami Marlins versus the Detroit Tigers, with Beau Brieske on the hill, on July 29 at 4:10 PM ET.
+Jean Segura -- with a slugging percentage of .333 in his past 10 games, including two extra-base hits -- will be in action for the Miami Marlins versus the Detroit Tigers, with Tarik Skubal on the hill, on July 30 at 1:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Tigers.
+He had a one-hit performance in his previous game (1-for-4) against the Tigers.

 Jean Segura Game Info & Props vs. the Tigers